 This topic provides an organized approach to the patient with new weakness not associated with or caused by trauma.
-If the patient has experienced trauma, follow the links to the ENLS protocols: Traumatic Brain Injury and Traumatic Spine Injury, as appropriate.
+If the patient has experienced trauma, refer to the Emergency Neurological Life Support® (ENLS) protocols: Traumatic Brain Injury and Traumatic Spine Injury, as appropriate.

-Based on the patient's pattern of weakness, one can decide the degree of urgency for airway and ventilatory support as well as the need for administration of time-sensitive treatments such as intravenous thrombolytic.
+Based on the patient's pattern of weakness, one can decide the degree of urgency for airway and ventilatory support as well as the need for administration of time-sensitive treatments such as intravenous thrombolytics.
 Determining the pattern of weakness and associated findings on clinical history and exam help to localize the anatomical lesion.
 Each anatomical lesion has different disease processes that affect that location.